marijnh/Eloquent-JavaScript/19_paint.md

 }
 ```

-The mouse click handler given to `PictureCanvas` calls the currently
+The pointer down handler given to `PictureCanvas` calls the currently
 selected tool with the appropriate arguments, and, if that returns a
-mouse move handler, adapts that to also receive the state and the
+move handler, adapts that to also receive the state and the dispatch
-dispatch function.
+function.

 {{index "reduce method"}}